tyhh00/SP3/readme.txt

 Press assigned key to initiate a dash movement.
 It also disables collision so you can phase through blocks

 ***GRAPPLE***
 Press assigned key to hook the grappler to a block and it will pull you towards it and keep its momentum.
+You can also release the hook by letting go of the mouse button.

 ***BLACKHOLE***